brookstaylorjr/MACKtrack/README.md

 ## Analyzing experiments from a spreadsheet
 1. Establish a set of parameters that works for the set(s) to be tracked using the GUI, and save in the `Parameters` folder.
-2. Publish a Google Spreadsheet like the one at `https://docs.google.com/spreadsheets/d/10o_d9HN8dhw8bX4tbGxFBJ63ju7tODVImZWNrnewmwY/edit#gid=0` and put the link in the `locations.mat` file.
+2. Publish a Google Spreadsheet like the one [here](https://docs.google.com/spreadsheets/d/10o_d9HN8dhw8bX4tbGxFBJ63ju7tODVImZWNrnewmwY/edit#gid=0) and put the link in the `locations.mat` file.
 The essential column headings are in blue (the spreadsheet is parsed by these headings, so yours need to match mine exactly).
 3. Run the command (e.g.) `runID(1:4)` to track and measure the first 4 entries of your spreadsheet.

 ## Included scripts: